MohistMC/MohistWiki/config/mohist-yml-1.16.5.md

         #: Put the list of the mods you want to disallow.
 Set `xray` or `xray,anothermod` for example.
 You must fill with modid !

     - `kickmessage: Use of unauthorized mods`
-        #: Customize kick message when use join with unauthorized mods.
+        #: Customize kick message when user join with unauthorized mods.

   * `modswhitelist`
   #: Mods whitelist